 - The individual sustained harm, injury, or illness related to the use of the device

 - The individual is within the time limit to file a lawsuit against the manufacturer (the statute of limitations for filing a lawsuit against the manufacturer is between one to six years, depending on the state.
-In Florida, the time limit is four years)
+In Florida, the time limit is *two years)

 Why File a CPAP Lawsuit?